- Steps to Make Google Photos Work

 - The API will be added and you will be taken to a page with statistics for it.
 You can go back to the “Dashboard” now:

 - Your dashboard will show the new API now available.
-Your Client ID is ready for use!
+Your Client ID is now configured to work with Google Photos!

 To set up authentication you will need to do the following: